bcgov/containerization-and-cloud-economic-model/docs/how-to-add-form.md

 3. API
 4. UI (TBD)

 To better illustrate your coding responsibilities, and what is required, review the code under [sample](sample).
 This contains a set of migration scripts and API code.
-If you wanted to stand up the sample (myform), copy code under [sample](sample) to [src](../app/src)
+If you wanted to stand up the sample (cloudeconomicmodel), copy code under [sample](sample) to [src](../app/src)

 ```sh
 cp -R sample/* ../app/src